-The sport that was never quite considered an "official sport" is usually practiced in large, steep coastal dunes, and even in hot deserts where oceans and water are only a mirage.
+The outdoor sand riding activity that was never quite considered an "official sport" is usually practiced in giant, steep coastal dunes and even in hot deserts where oceans and water are only a mirage.

-Sandboarding is a blend between surfing, skateboarding, and snowboarding.
+Sandboarding is a blend of surfing, skateboarding, and snowboarding.
 Instead of descending water, asphalt, or snow, a sandboard rides down or across the dune's face.

 The lost art of sandboarding is an old practice, though.
 Believe it or not, the Ancient Egyptians already used wood planks to slide down the dunes and transport heavy cargo.

-"Sandboarding expanded in the 1970s, largely due to the efforts of Gary Fluitt and Jack Smith.
-Borrowing templates and technology from snowboarding, the sandboard became longer and wider, with foot straps and slick Formica bottoms," wrote Matt Warshaw, author of the "Encyclopedia of Surfing."
+"Sandboarding expanded in the 1970s, largely due to the efforts of Gary Fluitt and Jack Smith," wrote Matt Warshaw, author of the "Encyclopedia of Surfing."

 "As with surfboards, it was discovered that longer equipment was better for drawn-out lines on big hills, while shorter boards had the advantage in terms of maneuverability and were used mostly on smaller hills."

-The sport, also known as dune surfing or sand surfing, requires a specially-shaped board, gloves, goggles, a helmet, knee and elbow pads.
+The sport, also known as dune surfing or sand surfing, requires a specially shaped board, gloves, goggles, a helmet, and knee and elbow pads.
 Some pilots also apply sandboard wax to increase grip.